compoundingeffects/bigpictureschool/modern_physics.md

 Let's build this understanding step by step:

-**What observations broke classical physics**?: By the early 1900s, careful experiments revealed phenomena that classical physics couldn't explain:
+**What observations broke classical physics**?
+By the early 1900s, careful experiments revealed phenomena that classical physics couldn't explain:
 - Hot objects didn't radiate light as predicted (the "ultraviolet catastrophe")
 - Light sometimes behaved like particles, not waves
 - Atoms were stable, yet classical physics said electrons should spiral into the nucleus